d0rich/d0rich.github.io/content/blog/2022-01-15-web-site-technologies/index.md

 ---
-title: "I Proposed New Classification for Websites"
+title: "Classification of Website technologies"
 date: 2022-01-25
 summary: "Nowadays there are a lot of technologies for building websites.
 You might be disoriented trying to choose something for your site.
 I did the big research, and I want share information I found."
 image: './cover.png'